CMPL3X/Raspberry-Pi-soda-machine-w-built-in-voice-control/README.md

 # Raspberry-Pi-soda-machine-w-built-in-voice-control

-This is a project i made for school.
+This is a project i made for 8th class.
 It is a raspberry pi powered soda machine that recognises your voice and understands what you whant to drink using the google assistant sdk.
-The video is for school (Its in latvian) as an example for the code.

 Before using this code you have to install : pip install python-vlc